ivan-lednev/obsidian-day-planner/README.md

  `- [ ] HH:mm Task text`

  **24 hour times should be used.**

+ Nested checklist items or bullets are now also supported to capture sub-tasks of a timed task.
+Timed tasks must be at the top level of the checkbox list.

  `BREAK` and `END` are keywords that define breaks and the end to the time tracking for the tasks.
 They are not case sensitive so `break` and `end` can also be used.